Oh, snap! Meet the Polaroid street photographer using an old-school Speed Graphic

 Antoine has a bevy of cameras, but the Speed Graphic is the showstopper.
 Jean Andre Antoine

-“I haven’t digital photography in over a decade probably,” Jean Andre Antoine admits.
-The Harlem native is taking our phone call from the “office,” which for this street means Prince Street between Broadway and Crosby in New York City’s lower Manhattan.
+“I haven’t shot digital photography in over a decade probably,” Jean Andre Antoine admits.
+The Harlem native is taking our phone call from the “office,” which for this street photographer means Prince Street between Broadway and Crosby in City’s lower Manhattan.
 Antoine posts himself up in the window of a former Dean & DeLuca coffee shop, waiting for a curious passerby to approach.
-A siren eventually wails in the background, a frenetic juxtaposition between the chaos of the city and the man who shoots instant film that takes five to ten minutes to develop.
+A siren eventually wails in the background, painting a frenetic juxtaposition between the chaos of the city and the who shoots instant film that takes five to ten minutes to develop.
 But for Antoine, analog street photography is a refreshing breeze in an increasingly superficial, retouched world.

 “[A friend remarked] that photography’s at a place where people don’t want the truth anymore in a sense of reality, as they it,” Antoine shares.
 “Now [the image] has to be touched up.
 It has to be fixed, this or that, they want it to be beautified.
 I’m really at a place where I want to remove that from the photograph, in the sense, and let people know that’s not the only photography that exists.”